P2 receptor

-Nucleotides if get released into the extracellular environment can lead to cell death or some other harmful cellular consequences.
-To avoid harm nucleotides should be neutralized, which is accomplished by P2 receptors.
+Nucleotides, if released into the extracellular environment, can lead to cell death or other harmful cellular consequences.
+To avoid cellular damage, nucleotides should be neutralized, which is accomplished by P2 receptors.
 Almost every cell type expresses P2 receptors.
 Purinergic signalling also has a pathophysiological role in several immune cells including calcium mobilization, actin polymerization, chemotaxis, the release of mediators, cell maturation, cytotoxicity, and cell death etc.

 Depending on the nature of the receptor they are found to be of two types: